RobGaughan/Deploying-Active-Directory-in-Azure/README.md

 ### Configure Jane Doe as a Domain Admin

-Just because we added jane doe to the _ADMIN OU does not mean that jane doe has admin privlages to promote jane to admin we must do the following
+Just because we added jane doe to the _ADMIN OU does not mean that jane doe has admin privlages
+In order to promote jane to admin we must add her user to the "Domain Admins" Security group

-Right click jane doe and click propertys
+Right click jane doe and click "Properties"

 ![image](https://github.com/user-attachments/assets/2391930f-d237-4b90-a225-b7d4673d9a34)